 The blue 46 Bernkogel to Saalbach on the other hand is a wide and easy descent, a nice beginner’s slope.
 More challenging is the blue valley run 68 to Viehhofen.
 Descending here is a must, especially if you make a stop at the Hecherhütte halfway.
 Please note that there’s a rather steep stretch at the end of the descent.

-Saalbach and Hinterglemm
+Winter sports in Saalbach Hinterglemm

 Saalbach is about 1000 kilometers from Utrecht, The Netherlands, where I live.
 You can go to Saalbach by car, but it is also possible to travel by train to Zell am See.
 Adventure guaranteed!
 From there you take the bus or taxi to one of the villages in the ski area.
 This blog was created in collaboration with Skicircus Saalbach Hinterglemm Leogang Fieberbrunn.
-All opinions are my own.